 Keyword cannibalism can occur if you optimize two (or more) posts for focus keywords that are not exactly, but almost the same.
 For Google, it is hard to figure out which of these articles is most important.
 As a result, you could end up ranking low with both articles.
 Your internal linking structure could solve a part of your keyword cannibalism problems.
 Think about which article is most important to you and link to it from the less important long tail articles.

-In many cases, the best way to solve keyword cannibalization problems is content maintenance, which means: combining articles.
+In many cases, the best way to solve keyword cannibalization problems is auditing and merging your content.
 Find articles that focus on similar search queries.
 If two articles both attract the same audience and basically tell the same story, you should combine them.
 Rewrite these posts into one amazing, kickass article.
-That’ll absolutely improve your rankings and solve your keyword cannibalization problem.
+That’ll improve your rankings and solve your keyword cannibalization problem.
 After all, Google loves lengthy and well-written content.

 3. Improve your site speed